cartheur/ideal/README.md

 Indeed, we must deal with the complexity of the physical coupling because this complexity is imposed by the real world.
 The complexity of the policy coupling, however, is not imposed.
 We are free to design the policy coupling to suite our needs.
 We need a well-designed policy coupling that makes learning smarter behaviors possible when the robot interacts with the real world at the physical coupling level.

 Note that it is fortunate that we do not need to face an arbitrarily complex policy coupling because we have no reason to believe that an algorithm capable of scaling up with this complexity would even be possible.
-In contrast, the example of natural cognitive systems (animals and humans) illustrates that it is possible to deal with the complexity associated with the physical coupling.
-Even animals with modest computational resources (e.g., animals with small brains like insects and small vertebrates) exhibit relatively smart behaviors and complex learning in the real world.
+In contrast, the example of natural cognitive systems -- animals and humans -- illustrates that it is possible to deal with the complexity associated with the physical coupling.
+Even animals with modest computational resources, e.g., animals with small brains like insects and small vertebrates, exhibit relatively smart behaviors and complex learning in the real world.

 In §4.2, we discussed why the agent should construct a coherent model of the world on the basis of regularities of interactions that it discovers.
 The agent must learn that regularities of interaction are caused by entities that exist in the world.
 Knowledge of entities that exist in the world is called _ontological knowledge_.

 The terms _ontological_ and _ontology_ have the advantage of carrying with them centuries of discussions about the question "what is there in the world?", and about the possibility of even answering this question.
 See the Wikipedia article about [Ontology (philosophy)](https://en.wikipedia.org/wiki/Ontology), or [Willard Van Orman Quine's article](https://en.wikisource.org/wiki/On_What_There_Is) that examines this question not without humor.
 The Wikipedia article about [Ontology (information science)](https://en.wikipedia.org/wiki/Ontology_%28information_science%29) also gives an overview of how a designer can pre-encode ontological knowledge in a traditional AI system.

 For the purposes of this course, let us take from these philosophical discussions that ontological knowledge is always pragmatical.
 That is to say, people or groups of people construct ontological knowledge, and this construction process is fundamentally influenced by their motivations.
-In contrast with traditional AI, designers of developmental agents do not encode the agent with presupposed ontological knowledge, because, if they did so, the agent's ontological knowledge would not be grounded in the agent's experiences and motivations (it would not be the agent's knowledge but the designer's knowledge).
-Instead, the developmental AI approach aims at designing agents capable of constructing their own ontological knowledge on the basis of their experiences interacting with the world and with reference to their own motivations.
+In contrast with traditional AI, designers of developmental agents do not encode the agent with presupposed ontological knowledge, because, if they did so, the agent's ontological knowledge would not be grounded in the agent's experiences and motivations -- it would not be the agent's knowledge but the designer's knowledge.
+Instead, the developmental machine intelligence approach aims at designing agents capable of constructing their own ontological knowledge on the basis of their experiences interacting with the world and with reference to their own motivations.

 Let us also take from these philosphical discussions that entities of the world exist in the three-dimensional real space.
-This leads us to the conclusion that developmental agents should not only be sensitive to temporal regularities (as are our algorithms thus far), but also to spatial regularities; hence the key concept of Section 6:
+This leads us to the conclusion that developmental agents should not only be sensitive to temporal regularities (as are the algorithms thus far), but also to spatial regularities; hence the key concept of Section 6:

 `Spatio-temporal regularities of interaction lead to ontological knowledge of the world.`